The opposite of depression

 Written by Rachael Skyring

 Rachael Skyring is a curious woman.
-Neurodivergent.
+AuDHD (very late diagnosed).
 Committed carer.
 Over thinker.
 Sensitive feeler.
 Stubborn AF.
 With postgraduate degrees in Astrophysics and Rocket Science, she's spent the last twenty years as mostly a Mum, the last ten honing her metaphysical quantum brain surgery skills through mindful movement and embodiment practices.
 Whoever you want to be, and wherever you want to go, Rachael can start you on your way.
 The sky's the limit.
 Let's begin!

 30 June 2024